Shoulderdoc - Patient information and professional educational material on shoulder and elbow problems

 This procedure is mainly performed when there is some bone loss from the front of the glenoid (as a result of a bony bankart lesion or repeated dislocations wearing away the front of the glenoid).

-The technique we use is that described by Walch & Boileau , which is a modification of the original Latarjet procedure.
+There are a few modifications of the original techniques described by Latarjet.
+We use a congruent arc technique (developed by Joe DeBeer), which increases the joint surface contact area, enhancing the joint stability.
 It has the advantages of improving both the bony and soft tissue problems, with a strong fixation, allowing early active rehabilitation.

 Your Operation